-You can use the mydlink SharePort[TM] app interface to stream media and access files stored on your removable drive.

-The wireless icon at the bottom will be lit blue to indicate a Local Access connection.
-It will be green to indicate you are connected to the router through Remote Access.
+7. You can now use the mydlink SharePort app interface to stream media and access files stored on your removable drive.
+The wireless icon at the bottom will be lit green to indicate you are connected to the router through Remote Access.